8. Conclusion

 - 192.168.0.0 - 192.168.255.255 (192.168/16 prefix)

 Enterprises should carefully weigh their current and future needs when deciding whether to use private address space.
-For enterprises with no plans to connect to the Internet or planning to connect only through Network Address Translation (NAT), private address space provides a practical solution.
+For enterprises with no plans to connect to the Internet or only planning to connect through Network Address Translation (NAT), private address space provides a practical solution.

 As the Internet continues to grow and IPv6 is gradually deployed, the concept of private address space will continue to play an important role in network architecture design.